Welcome to Greater Warren County United Way!

 Our Annual Community Impact Campaign sets an annual goal each year, based on area nonprofit funding requests.
 These funds come from area business and individual giving.
 A committee consisting of community leaders reviews funding proposal requests, facilitates interviews, and visits existing and/or potential nonprofit organizations and determines how campaign funds will be allocated.
 The application for this funding opens every spring, with allocations funds distributed the following calendar year.
 100% of all campaign funds raised go directly to organizations serving residents of Warren County.

-The Emergency Funding Grant provides funding for qualifying nonprofit organizations in the event of unforeseen emergencies or special allocation needs.
+The Rapid Response & Emergency Funding Grants provide funding for qualifying nonprofit organizations in the event of unforeseen emergencies or special allocation needs.
 A serious financial problem or emergency situation is defined as, but not limited to: a breakdown of essential equipment; repairs that cannot go unattended without damaging the property; or an urgent community service need.
-Applications are only available through the executive director and decisions are made with Warren County United Way's executive committee.

 The Emergency Food and Shelter Program was established in 1983 in cooperation with the Federal Emergency Mamagement Agency (FEMA).
 Every year, a determination as to how much funding counties will receive.
 United Ways throughout the United States work with local boards to determine what orgnizations, if any, are eligible for distribution of these funds.
 Warren County United Way facilitiates this distribution for programs in this community.